jacobbendicksen/csv-json/README.md

-things are sort of happening hopefully
+things are sort of happening